warrendeng/106bfinalwebsite/index.md

 # EECS 206b Final Project

 ## Project Overview
-In this project we try to accomplish two goals.
-First, we survey texts relating to Control Lypanouv Functions and Control Barrier Functions in order to summarize this newly developed field.
+In this project we try to accomplish two goals - First, we survey the literature relating to the Non linear contro theory using Control Lypanouv Functions and Control Barrier Functions in order to summarize this newly emerging field.
 Second, we try to implement a few different controllers onto the Robatarium testbed for adaptive speed regulation and lane keeping.
 We ran two main simulations.
-The first uses Barrier Functions and the second uses the CLF-CBF-QP controller.
+The first uses Barrier Certificates and the second uses the properties of Control Lyapunov Functions and Control Brrier Functions for simultaneous achievement of twin objectives of performance and safety guaranty.
+We designed a way point controller for tracking a prespecified trajectory with a fixed distance metric between leader and follower cars.
+After implementing this project on the Robotarium Test Bed we designed the more involved controller which uses a quadratic program for mediating the conflicting requirements of performance, stabilty and safety guaranties.

 ## Implementation
 The implementation of the CLF-CBF-QP controller was written in MATLAB, tested on the simulator, and then tested on the actual testbed.
 The actual code is found in this Github Repo under Code.